 SCHOLARSHIP RULES AND CRITERIA

-far South Suburban High Schools, namely: Bloom, Bloom Trail, Crete Monee,
+far South Suburban High Schools, namely: Bloom, Bloom Trail, Bremen, Crete Monee,

 Southland College Prep., Thornton, Thornridge, and Thornwood.
 An Essay

-Application must be completed and signed by student.
+Application must be completed, signed by the student and submitted with the

 2. Essays are required to be original works, and must have been written within 6 months of the due date.